swastik-nandy/Image-Captioning-System/readme.md

 # 🧠 Barlow Twins + Transformer Decoder for Image Captioning

-⚠️ **Note: This repository is not production-ready.
+⚠️ **Note : This repository is not production-ready.
 It is under active development and research.**
 I'm actively seeking guidance, feedback, and open to collaborations from the community.

 This repository presents a modular, experimental image captioning pipeline that combines **Barlow Twins self-supervised learning**, **EfficientNetV2-S** as a visual backbone, and a custom **Transformer Decoder** to generate human-like image captions.